getify/Functional-Light-JS/manuscript/ch8.md

 In JavaScript, you'd likely need to write the CPS form yourself.
 It's clunkier, for sure; the declarative notation-like form has certainly been obscured.
 But overall, this form is still more declarative than the `for`-loop imperative implementation.

+W> ## Warning
+W>
-**Warning:** One major caveat that should be noted is that in CPS, creating the extra inner continuation functions still consumes memory, but of a different sort.
+W> One major caveat that should be noted is that in CPS, creating the extra inner continuation functions still consumes memory, but of a different sort.
 Instead of piling up stack frames, the closures just consume free memory (typically, from the heap).
 Engines don't seem to apply the `RangeError` limits in these cases, but that doesn't mean your memory usage is fixed in scale.

 ### Trampolines